back

 Public Records and Collections

-The final type of information that credit bureaus collect are public records and collections.
+The final type of information that three major credit bureaus collect are public records and collections.
 Bankruptcy filings are pulled from state and county courts and included here.
 Bankruptcy stays on your credit report for seven to ten years.

 Debt that is far past due is usually sent to a collection agency.
 Any new accounts opened by a collections agency are reported immediately to the bureaus to be included in your credit file.